MicrosoftDocs/architecture-center/docs/example-scenario/data/open-source-data-engine-stream-processing-content.md

 ### Performance

 - Implement [connection pooling for Azure Database for PostgreSQL][Performance best practices for using Azure Database for PostgreSQL – Connection Pooling].
 You can use a connection pooling library within the application.
 Or you can use a connection pooler such as [PgBouncer][PgBouncer] or [Pgpool][Pgpool Wiki].
 Establishing a connection with PostgreSQL is an expensive operation.
 With connection pooling, you can avoid degrading application performance.
+PgBouncer is [built-in][PgBouncer in Azure Database for PostgreSQL Flexible Server] in Azure Database for PostgreSQL Flexible Server.

 - Configure Azure Cosmos DB for Apache Cassandra for best performance by using an appropriate [partitioning strategy][Partitioning in Azure Cosmos DB for Apache Cassandra].
 Decide whether to use a single field primary key, a compound primary key, or a composite partition key when partitioning tables.